PaloAltoNetworks/pantools/README.md

 pyenv global 3.6.8
 ```

-Can run as a SSHD service by uncommenting out lines in the Dockerfile and running with:
+Can run as a SSHD service by uncommenting out lines in the Dockerfile, rebuilding then running with:
 ```php
 docker-compose up
 ```